rosieRRRRR/pqhd/README.md

 ### **19.6.1 Non-Retention by Construction**

-Ephemeral signing keys used in OTQH-M or equivalent spend-path hardening MUST:
+Ephemeral signing keys used in execution-time hardening mechanisms (for example, QH-EP patterns) MUST:

 * be generated within a PQVL-attested runtime;
 * never be written to persistent storage;